bouvet/email_signature/README.md

 Make sure that you edit all the `{TOKENS-IN-BRACKETS}` with the appropriate values.
 Don't forget the ones that are HTML in attributes, e.g. URLs.

 You'll also want to amend the address and phone number to your own office.
+You might need to reformat the number so it's in the "best-to-memorise" format (see [issue #2](https://github.com/bouvet/email_signature/issues/2)).
 Keep the non-breaking-space characters (`&nbsp;`) between words, which prevent email clients from screwing up the layout.

 For the `{GOOGLE-MAPS-MARKER-COORDINATES}` token, do this: